qbap/Cheyote/README.md

-# Taurine
+# Cheyote

-iOS 14 semi-untethered jailbreak.
+iOS 15 semi-untethered jailbreak.

 # Supported Devices

-All A8-A14 devices on iOS 14.0-14.3
+All A8-A15 devices on iOS 15.0-15.1.1

 # License

-Taurine is licensed under the 4-Clause BSD License
+Cheyote is licensed under the 4-Clause BSD License